perymimon/Taki-react/issues.md

 * timer visual contrast not good
 * private message should apear front of the use with big font
-* welcome screen should show player logged in ( floating ראש)
-* not move player directly to the game , stop on welcome
 * fix: other player take multi card animation
 * build victory screen
     * check it again
 * bug: flikers when take card
-* better active user view
-* make hand sort render view : fix the animation for one line
+    * card not animate
 * build counter for the round number
 * in begin play put option for number of round

-* style for offline player
+* better active user view

 more work:

 * build lib to mange users on socket with muplitple connection